 Nonresidents may train dogs during any open small game hunting season.
-If their state offers WV hunters reciprocal dog training privileges, they may train dogs on raccoons from August 15 through February 28.
+If their state offers West Virginia hunters reciprocal dog training privileges, they may train dogs on raccoons from August 15 to the end of February.
 See additional information on bear dog training on page 36.